 Protection against contact with hazardous materials is important for health and safety.
 Many chemicals can cause skin damage or provoke allergic reactions.
 Some toxic chemicals can be absorbed through the skin.
 Skin can be damaged by friction or from extremes of heat.
 In biological work, skin contamination can lead to infection.

 Lab coats are required for many laboratory operations.
-At a minimum, a laboratory coat or equivalent protective clothing, is required for activities involving the use of:
+At a minimum, a laboratory coat or equivalent protective clothing is required for activities involving the use of:

 • hazardous chemicals (including but not limited to flammables, corrosives, toxic, carcinogenic, particularly hazardous substances, etc.), as contained in the Chemical Hygiene Guide or Laboratory Safety Plan (CHP)